prefix-dev/pixi/docs/tutorials/rust.md

 installing `pkg-config`.
 ...
 ```
-You can fix this, by adding some dependencies, with pixi:
+You can fix this, by adding the necessary dependencies for building git2, with pixi:
 ```shell
 pixi add openssl pkg-config compilers
 ```